Glyaden, Altai Krai

 Glyaden (Глядень) is a rural locality (a selo) and the administrative center of Glyadensky Selsoviet, Blagoveshchensky District, Altai Krai, Russia.
 The population was 684 as of 2013.
 There are 6 streets.

 Geography

 Glyaden is located 40 km southeast of Blagoveshchenka (the district's administrative centre) by road.
 Glyaden-2 is the nearest rural locality.
+The Kulunda Main Canal passes near the village.